Laeticia-cwy/fouriertransform/README.md

 # fouriertransform

-# implement my knowledge from university level Calc courses - Fourier Transform to render drawings using epicycles derived from the transform
+# I implement my knowledge from university level Calc courses - Fourier Transform to render drawings using epicycles derived from the transform

 # Discrete Fourier Transform is being implemented